MaxCamargo/About-Max-Code/index.md

 Max Camargo  :computer:
 -------------
-Passionate about **web design and development** with more than 3 years of experience in UX & UI design for the development of applications and web pages.
+Passionate about **Front web design and development** with more than 3 years of experience in UX & UI design for the development of applications and web pages.

 ## Designer and enthusiastic programmer